STAIRlab/opensees-gallery/content/en/examples/Example6/index.md

 Three different quadrilateral elements can be used for the analysis.
 These may be created using the names `"BbarQuad"`, `"EnhancedQuad"` or `"Quad"`.
-This is a plane strain problem.
-An elastic isotropic material is used.

 For initial gravity load analysis, a single load pattern with a linear time series and two vertical nodal loads are used.

 A solution algorithm of type `Newton` is used for the problem.
 The solution algorithm uses a `ConvergenceTest` which tests convergence on the norm of the energy increment vector.
 Ten static load steps are performed.

+{{% render "displaced.glb" %}}

+## Dynamic Analysis

 Following the static analysis, the `wipeAnalysis` and `remove loadPatern` commands are used to remove the nodal loads and create a new analysis.
 The nodal displacements have not changed.
 However, with the external loads removed the structure is no longer in static equilibrium.

 The integrator for the dynamic analysis if of type `GeneralizedMidpoint` with \(\alpha = 0.5\).
 This choice is uconditionally stable and energy